Interview with UK VA, Becky Considine

 How do you find your clients?

-Most clients have found me through Google searching for Virtual Assistant in Oxford.
-Through clever marketing, I am listed number two and I do a lot of advertising on free sites.
+Some clients have found me through Google searches for Virtual Assistant in Oxford.
+Through SEO and clever marketing, I am listed as number one or two and have been for several years now.

 How do you manage your work/life balance?